pingcap/docs/tidb-cloud/migrate-sql-shards.md

 # Migrate and Merge MySQL Shards to TiDB Cloud

 This document describes how to migrate and merge MySQL shards from different partitions into TiDB Cloud.
-After migration, you can use TiDB DM to perform incremental migration according to your business needs.
+After full data migration, you can use TiDB Data Migration (DM) to perform incremental migration according to your business needs.

-The example in this document uses a complex shard migration task across multiple MySQL instances, and involves handling conflicts in self-incremental primary keys.
+The example in this document uses a complex shard migration task across multiple MySQL instances, and involves handling conflicts in auto-increment primary keys.
 The scenario in this example is also applicable to the scenario of merging data from different sharded tables within a single instance.

 ## Environment information in the example